McDamon/dotfiles/README.md

 - `flake.nix`: Entrypoint for hosts and home configurations.
 Also exposes a devshell for boostrapping (`nix develop` or `nix-shell`).
-- `hosts`: NixOS Configurations, accessible via `nixos-rebuild --flake`.
+- `hosts`: NixOS Configurations
   - `common`: Shared configurations consumed by the machine-specific ones.
     - `global`: Configurations that are globally applied to all my machines.
     - `optional`: Opt-in configurations my machines can use.
   - `merovingian`: Dell Precision 5560
-- `home`: My Home-manager configuration, acessible via `home-manager --flake`
+- `home`: My Home-manager configuration
 - `modules`: A few actual modules (with options) I haven't upstreamed yet.
 - `overlay`: Patches and version overrides for some packages.
 Accessible via `nix build`.